 |1 Pair Leggings|

-Now either use my Mom’s Wardrobe Basics Series as a guide or search Pinterest for basic capsule wardrobe lists.
-Although you’re not creating a capsule wardrobe necessarily (your wardrobe may naturally be larger and more varied), you can use these lists to get ideas on what might be missing in your wardrobe.
+Now either use my Mom’s Wardrobe Basics Series or my free wardrobe plans for moms to discover new wardrobe pieces.
+You can use these lists to get ideas on what might be missing in your wardrobe.
 When you have the basics suggested on these lists, you can expand the number of outfit combinations in your wardrobe instantly.

 Define the holes in your wardrobe using these tools and then begin writing a list of “essential additions” to your wardrobe.
 This is your shopping list (download the free printable below!).
 Use specifics to describe exactly what you’ll be looking for.
 Refer to your style sheet to direct the colors and styles you’re shooting for.
 Rather than writing “2 Tops,” write “Plaid button down, gray tones” and “Patterned tunic, blue or green tones.”
 You can refer to my shopping list for more examples.